 The study developed by Dove revealed that 85% of girls who post on social media have already edited their photos by the age of 13 and 25% of girls don’t think they look good enough.

-Some of the posts that performed better on their Instagram account were those with the hashtag #reverseselfie, getting over 200 k reactions from followers.
+Some of the posts that performed best on their Instagram account were those with the hashtag #reverseselfie, getting over 200 k reactions from followers.

-The content that performed better consists of photos, showing how real beauty and real skin should look like.
+The content that performed best consists of photos, showing how real beauty and real skin should look like.

 The beauty brand has increased brand awareness through its campaign, attracting more people who share their beliefs.

-Hopefully these social media marketing campaigns inspire you to overlook your own strategy to make your brand stand out from the crowd.
+Hopefully these social media marketing campaigns inspire you to refine your own strategy to make your brand stand out from the crowd.

-Developing your social media campaign strategy can seem like a bumpy road, but if you are determined and ready to work on it, when you reach your destination, you’ll have learned a lot.
+Creating the best social media marketing campaign strategy can seem like a bumpy road, but if you are determined and ready to work on it, you will reach your goals.

 The key to a successful social media campaign strategy is to practice what you preach and write quality content for your followers.
 This way, by being real, you will attract people drawn to the most important values in life.